gwpy/gwpy/docs/index.rst

 Welcome to GWpy!
 ################

-GWpy is a collaboration-driven `python` package containing a set of common tools for characterising and analysing data from current gravitational wave detectors and studying the astrophysics associated with gravitational-wave emission.
+GWpy is a collaboration-driven `python <http://www.python.org>`_ package containing a set of common tools for characterising and analysing data from ground-based gravitational-wave detectors and studying the astrophysics associated with gravitational-wave emission.
-The packge provides representations of the common time-domain and frequency-domain data produced by these instruments and their analysis, with rich functionality to help users extract the maximum amount of information from them.
+The package provides a user-friendly, intuitive interface to the common time-domain and frequency-domain data produced by these instruments and their analysis, with rich functionality to help users extract the maximum amount of information from them.

 Documentation
 =============